iweld/SQL_Coding_Challenge/README.md

 	* `source_data/csv_data`: This is the location of the CSV files needed to copy/insert into our database.
 	* `source_data/scripts/`: This directory will contain all sql scripts I used to complete the challenge.

-Start here if you want to follow along my  [SQL Challenge WALKTHROUGH](WALKTHROUGH_DOCKER.md)
+:grey_exclamation:  Start here if you want to follow along my  [SQL Challenge WALKTHROUGH](WALKTHROUGH_DOCKER.md) :grey_exclamation:

 ### SQL Code Challenge